 A financial reform task force formed in the late 1990s to deal with the problem.
 The government adopted a policy of arranging mergers between failing institutions and healthier organizations ready for expansion.
 This brings us to Sunny Bank 陽信商業銀行, which was originally founded in 1957 as the Yangmingshan Credit Union and reorganized into a commercial bank in 1997.
 Sunny Bank acquired Yuanlin Credit Union in 2001 and either closed and sold or completely rebranded its remaining branches2.
 This particular branch continued to operated for several years but was eventually closed at an unknown date, almost certainly whenever the newer Sunny Bank branch opened closer to the train station.

 Without business records or other details to examine I’m left guessing about the date of construction.
 Based solely on its authoritarian modernist style I would estimate this was built in the early 1970s, but there is considerable margin for error.
-Whatever the case, the building was evidently the building was stripped of anything worth salvaging at some point—hence all the wiring shown in several of these photos.
+Whatever the case, the building was stripped of anything worth salvaging at some point—hence all the wiring shown in several of these photos.

 - If you’re interested in a detailed history, check out The Development of Banking in Taiwan: the Historical Impact on Future Challenges by Lawrence L.C.
 Lee, published in 1998. ↩